-1.11: Skiers Report During Event
+1.15: Skiers Report During Event (ex 1.11)

 It is the duty of each skier to report to the Chief Judge during the competition if he believes the rules are not being followed or adhered to.
 The issue will be addressed at the competition.